 At the request of AC Transit management and Gov. Jerry Brown, a judge today granted a 60-day cooling-off period that bars the bus agency’s employees from striking in the next two months.

 The BART strike forced Muni into service along routes that would otherwise carry BART passengers.
 While the final cost has yet to be calculated, MTA Director Ed Reiskin said it’s taken a huge financial toll.

 Hundreds of truckers at the Port of Oakland walked off the job Monday over issues with what they have called unfair conditions.

 With a new workweek getting under way and no end to the BART strike in sight, Bay Area commuters set their alarms early again and set out on buses and ferries to make the long journey to work.

 Bay Area Rapid Transit workers walked off the job Friday for the second time in four months.

 Work rules for employees emerged as a key issue in BART contract negotiations that resulted in union leaders announcing Thursday that workers will go on strike Friday.

 A team of federal mediators bowed out of the BART contract negotiations Thursday as union representatives announced that the talks have failed and workers will strike at midnight.

 A marathon bargaining session between Bay Area Rapid Transit management and its two biggest labor unions that began Wednesday morning lasted all night and was continuing Thursday, BART spokeswoman Alicia Trost said.

-Bay Area Rapid Transit will continue to run train service after unions and management agreed to extend labor talks past a midnight deadline.
+Bay Area Rapid Transit will continue to run train service as unions and management agreed to extend labor talks Wednesday night.